saint11/DeadWeight/source/index.md

 - **Decay tracker**: Represents the toll that dungeon delving takes on the **adventurers**.
 Causes hunger, exhaustion and other bad things to the players.
 Advances every turn.
 - **Doom tracker**: There's one for each dungeon, representing the dungeon "waking up" to the **adventurers**' presence and reacting.
-- **Omens tracker**: There's one for the whole campaign.
+- **Bad Omens tracker**: There's one for the whole campaign.
 Represents the **adventurers**' terrible luck and their inevitable doom in **Blacksalt island**.
-Every time it gets completed, something really bad happens. (????
-Are these two reversed?)
+Every time it gets completed, something really bad happens.

 The [Playing the Game book](./game.html) explains in more detail how each of these trackers work, so don't worry about them for now.